wapdat/data-sanitiser/README.md

 This code will not exhaustively sanitise all PPI because the definition of PPI is not a definitive list.
 GDPR langauge is intentionally descriptive not definitive.
 It's a truism - how can you exhaustively identify things you can't define.

 It is possible to exhaustively test for some PPI.
 For example there are 1.6m postcodes in the UK.
-The regex used here has been tested againast all 1.6m with 100% accuracy.
+The regex used here has been tested against all 1.6m with 100% accuracy.
+For some PPI, it's trickier, in particular names and addresses.
+Howevr it is conceivable to exhaustively test every name and addresses in the UK Electoral Register.

 As someone said to me -